Code block

 Deep linking

-You can make specific text within code blocks clickable by defining a links map.
+Make specific text within code blocks clickable by defining a links map.
 This is useful for linking to documentation, API references, or related resources directly from your code examples.

 The links property accepts a map where keys are matching patterns (exact strings or regex) and values are the URLs to link to.